PC Engine / TurboGrafx-16 Architecture

 A quick introduction

-Hudson and NEC joined forces to kickstart the 4th generation of consoles.
-Unfortunately, their efforts will be eventually eclipsed once the competition arrives.
-Nonetheless, their console will stay on the top as one of the most compact designs on the market.
+In a bold move, Hudson and NEC joined forces to pioneer the 4th generation of consoles.
+Unfortunately, their efforts were gradually overshadowed as the competition emerged.
+Nonetheless, their console remains one of the most compact designs of that era.

 Models and variants

-Just like the Master system, NEC shipped a lot of revisions and strange variations which can be a bit troubling to follow at first.
-So, for future reference, here are the most important models:
+Just like the Master System, NEC shipped numerous adaptations and unusual variations, which can initially be difficult to follow.
+So, for future reference, here are the most significant models:

-This article will focus on the PC Engine/TurboGrafx-16, but will also discuss the expansions that led to the release of the PC Engine Duo/TurboDuo.
+This article will focus on the PC Engine/TurboGrafx-16, but will also explore the expansions that culminated in the release of the PC Engine Duo/TurboDuo.

 CPU

-Inside this console, we find the HuC6280, a chip made by Hudson Soft that houses two components.
+Inside this console, we find the HuC6280, a chip developed by Hudson Soft that integrates two components.
 One of them is the CPU, which can operate at two speeds: ~1.79 MHz and ~7.16 MHz.

-The HuC6280 is not an off-the-shelf component, like the Z80, but instead a proprietary CPU designed by NEC.
-After checking out the official docs, it does seem to replicate a lot of behaviour from the famous MOS 6502 and WDC’s 65C02.
-That being said, what does all of this mean for the programmer?
+The HuC6280 is not an off-the-shelf component, like the Z80; it is instead a proprietary CPU designed by NEC.
+Its specification seems to replicate much of the behaviour of the famous MOS 6502 and WDC’s 65C02.
+That being said, what does this mean for the programmer?

-Before we start, we’ve already covered some parts of the MOS 6502 in the NES article and also described a 16-bit variant made by WDC and Ricoh in the SNES one, in case you want to check them out first.
+Before we start, I have already covered the MOS 6502 CPU in the NES article and described a 16-bit variant made by WDC and Ricoh in the SNES article, in case you wish to review them first.

-The 65C02 is another modified version of the MOS 6502 made by Western Design Center, it’s a lot more efficient due to its manufacturing approach (CMOS).
-From the software side, the 65C02 adds a couple of new instructions and modifies the behaviour of some existing ones [1].
+The 65C02 is another modified version of the MOS 6502, made by Western Design Center (WDC).
+It is significantly more efficient due to its CMOS manufacturing approach.
+From the software perspective, the 65C02 introduces a handful of new instructions and modifies the behaviour of some existing ones [1].

-Finally, there are 8 KB of RAM available for general purpose.
+Finally, there are 8 KB of RAM available for general-purpose use.

 Memory access

-One thing I didn’t mention yet is that NEC also added a Memory Management Unit or ‘MMU’ next to the CPU, allowing it to handle 21-bit addresses (remember the original 6502 only has 16-bit addresses) [3].
+One aspect I have not yet mentioned is that NEC also added a Memory Management Unit (MMU) adjacent to the CPU, allowing it to handle 21-bit addresses (remember the original 6502 only supports 16-bit addresses) [3].
 Thus, the amount of memory that can be accessed raises from 64 KB to 2 MB.

-This MMU is very different from any modern-day MMU, I would say the former is closer to a mapper.
-Having said that, the MMU found in the PC Engine is composed of eight 8-bit registers (called Mapping Register or ‘MPR’) which are combined with the CPU’s 16 address lines to form a 21-bit address bus.
+This MMU is very different from any modern-day MMU; I would say it is closer to a mapper.
+Having said that, the MMU in the PC Engine consists of eight 8-bit registers (called Mapping Register or ‘MPR’) that combine with the CPU’s 16 address lines to form a 21-bit address bus.

 Image